 - must not use her eggs in the surrogacy arrangement.

 It is preferred that the surrogate has already completed her family but this is not a legal requirement.

 All parties, including the commissioning parent(s) and the surrogate and the surrogate’s partner (if she has one):

 - must undergo a criminal record check and a child protection order check

 - must have received counselling and legal advice.

 Some clinics also require the donor involved in the arrangement to comply with these two requirements.

 The medical risks of surrogacy

-There are certain medical risks involved with surrogacy.
-These risks are similar to those that may be experienced with all other methods of assisted reproductive treatment.
-These may include:
+There are certain medical risks involved in surrogacy.
+They are similar to the risks of other assisted reproductive treatment (ART) procedures [https://www.varta.org.au/resources/publications/possible-health-effects-ivf].
+These risks include:

 For more detail about the risks involved in surrogacy, consult your fertility specialist.